Steddyeu/cowellereum-coin/README.md

 line 59 there is a commented out console log to see it work in the terminal.

 it shows each block referencing the previous block hash.

+Checking Validity
+A key feature of blockchain is that it cannot be changed without invalidating the rest of the chain.

+To check the integrity is intact, we can use the checkChainValidity() method.

+Proof of work

+In my cryptoBlock class, i have added a proofOfWork method.
+Depending on the difficulty level, this will stop miners from making new blocks so easily.

+To run, make sure you have installed - npm install --save crypto-js - and run the command node index.js in terminal.

+You will first get a message telling you Cowellereum is mining.

+then an array of objects, displaying the blockchain.